cosmicBboy/ml-research/deep_cash/RESEARCH_LOG.md

 prediction) and be fed into the RNN as input in the next time step.

-It might make sense then to create an entirely different architecture for deep_cash, such that the hyperparameter controller sequence is indexed such that a different softmax classifier predicts the state-space for a particular hyperparameter setting, and a corresponding embedding layer is used to standardize the dimensionality so that the softmax output can be fed into
+It might make sense then to create an entirely different architecture for metalearn, such that the hyperparameter controller sequence is indexed such that a different softmax classifier predicts the state-space for a particular hyperparameter setting, and a corresponding embedding layer is used to standardize the dimensionality so that the softmax output can be fed into